Toop

 Tribute:

-Ted Gostas was born in 1938 in Butte, Montana.
+Ted Gostas was born on December 13, 1938, in Butte, Montana.
 He was commissioned a 2d Lt in the U.S. Army through the Army ROTC program at the University of Wyoming on July 28, 1961, and went on active duty beginning March 28, 1963.
 After attending Infantry School, the U.S. Army Intelligence School for Counter Insurgency Training, and foreign language school, Capt Gostas served as a German Interpreter with U.S. Army Europe in West Germany from April 1964 to March 1967.
 He then deployed to Southeast Asia, where he served as an Intelligence Officer with the 135th Military Intelligence Battalion of the 525th Military Intelligence Group in South Vietnam from April 1967 until he was captured and taken as a Prisoner of War on February 1, 1968.
 After spending 1,871 days in captivity, Maj Gostas was released during Operation Homecoming on March 16, 1973.
 He was briefly hospitalized to recover from his injuries at Fitzsimons Army Medical Center in Denver, Colorado, and then completed admin officer and race relations officer training.
 His next assignment was as a Race Relations and Equal Opportunity Officer with Headquarters 6th Army at the Presidio of San Francisco, California, from January 1975 to June 1977, followed by service with the 21st Adjutant General Replacement Battalion in West Germany from July 1977 until his medical retirement from the Army on December 19, 1977.
+Ted Gostas died on January 31, 2023, and was buried at Cheyenne National Cemetery in Cheyenne, Wyoming.

 His Bronze Star Medal Citation reads: